 Global Challenges 1 provides students with an opportunity to effectively identify and address a significant and complex problem that will form the basis of a major project.
 This innovative subject focuses upon wicked problems and the challenges they pose.
 Wicked problems are highly complex and difficult to define; clean solutions to wicked problems prove elusive, with proposed solutions generating unintended consequences that require resolution of new problems, which are themselves difficult and often wicked.
 Global Challenges 1 provides students with an opportunity to investigate such problems while integrating their theoretical understanding and practical experience.

 Students will work in an experiential and collaborative learning environment as they develop the skills and knowledge to identify and conceptualise a wicked problem.
-If a problem is wicked, investigating the complexities within a dynamic social context potentially encourages activities such as exploration and integration of multiple perspectives.

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.